Written by Edith Updike Thursday, 26 December 2013 00:00

 “We sponsor the Head Start every year, and I’m not going to fail them.
 Those 88 kids have to get gifts, even if I have to give out of my own pocket,” said Meeks.

 Of course, with holiday efforts it’s still too early to say for sure—there could be a flurry of donations in the final week.
 And some organizations say they are on track.
 Staff Sgt.
 Kyle Stahlecker, Nassau County coordinator for Toys for Tots, says donations this year are “absolutely on par with last year’s.”

 The hard times are being felt even by animals.
-“Adoptions are significantly down because people can’t afford a dog, and surrenders significantly up,” says Bob Sowers, a detective at the SPCA, where staff and volunteers have been dipping into their own pockets to meet the shortfall.
-He says that donations this year have been “a lot less.”
+“Adoptions are significantly down because people can’t afford a dog, and surrenders significantly up,” says Bob Sowers, a detective at the SPCA, adding that donations this year have been “a lot less.”
 “These animals are in desperate need of a home this year.”

 “It’s down on average compared to the past,” says Bill Moseley, a longtime volunteer fundraiser who sits on the Salvation Army advisory board.
 “Last year because of Sandy people were a little more willing to part with hard-earned dollars, and the season is shortened—retail is feeling it too.”

 Nonprofits are working to counteract this trend.
 AMT Children of Hope Foundation held two extra fundraisers: a walkathon in April and a polka-thon in September.
 The nonprofit is also hosting holiday raffles and Christmas parties.
 “We raised $5,000 at the Marriott

 Hotel last night with a raffle,” Founder Timothy Jaccard says.
 He hopes to raise a total of $50,000 for the Children of Hope Foundation through these efforts.